apparebit/demicode/README.md

 ## Versions

+  - **v0.7.0** (2023/09/06) Clearly distinguish between user errors and
+    unexpected exceptions; print traceback only for the latter.
+Modularize test script using `unittest`.
+In preparation of Unicode 15.1, specify which versions to use for code generation.
   - **v0.6.0** (2023/09/05) Fix handling of emoji data for early versions of Unicode.
 Suppress blot for unassigned code points or sequences that are more than one grapheme cluster; add explanatory note.